NYC vaccine mandate: Police, fire unions warn of possible staffing 'crisis' as deadline looms

 As of Wednesday, 75% of NYPD personnel and 68% of FDNY workers were vaccinated, city officials said.

-In a statement provided to The Associated Press on Wednesday night, FDNY Commissioner Daniel Nigro said the FDNY would "use all means at our disposal, including mandatory overtime, mutual aid from other EMS providers, and significant changes to the schedules of our members to ensure continuity of operations."
+In a statement provided to Fox News on Thursday morning, FDNY Commissioner Daniel Nigro said the FDNY would "use all means at our disposal, including mandatory overtime, mutual aid from other EMS providers, and significant changes to the schedules of our members to ensure continuity of operations."

 A spokesperson for the NYPD did not immediately respond to Fox News' request seeking comment, but told The Associated Press: "We will be prepared for any changes in personnel due to the mandate."